vukadinovic936/dynamic/README.md

     python3 -c "${cmd}"

 This creates a directory named `output/segmentation/deeplabv3_resnet50_random/`, which will contain
   - log.csv: training and validation losses
   - best.pt: checkpoint of weights for the model with the lowest validation loss
   - size.csv: estimated size of left ventricle for each frame and indicator for beginning of beat
+  - videos: directory containing videos with segmentation overlay

+#### Frame-by-frame Semantic Segmentation of the Right Ventricle

+    cmd="import echonet; echonet.utils.segmentation_rv.run(modelname=\"unet-3d-dilated-off\",
+                                                          save_segmentation=True,
+                                                          pretrained=False,
+                                                          run_test=True)”
+    python3 -c "${cmd}"

+This creates a directory named `output/segmentation_rv/unet-3d-dilated-off/`, which will contain
+  - log.csv: training and validation losses
+  - best.pt: checkpoint of weights for the model with the lowest validation loss
+  - size.csv: estimated size of left ventricle for each frame and indicator for beginning of beat